karolosk/flask-scaffold/README.rst

     └── tests

-In addition to the file structure, boilerplate app.py and .gitignore are added.
+In addition to the file structure, boilerplate app.py and .gitignore is added.